wncc/TSS-2021/Python & its Applications/Week-1/README.md

 You can visit [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/Classes.ipynb) to learn about classes and objects.
 You can also go through [this video](https://www.youtube.com/watch?v=jQiUOV15IRI&list=PLzMcBGfZo4-l1MqB1zoYfqzlj_HH-ZzXt&index=2).

-This brings us to the end of this week's material.
-By now you should  be familiar with the basics of python.
-You should have a good enough idea about concepts like data types, loops, operators, iterators, functions, modules and packages, classes in python.
-Do go through the assignment after finishing the reading material.
-It will give you a chance to apply these concepts and practice your skills.
-Next week we will learn to use python in the field of data analysis.

 ## *File Handling (Optional)*
 Since we have covered a good number of topics , we are keeping File Handling as optional.Those who are interested in learning this can go through the article below.